DFOnline/editor/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser [e.g. Google Chrome, Firefox]

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here, for example a link with a broken template.